Skip to main content

 Verify output before use

-When you use FormatOS, the general conversion workflow operates as follows: you select or upload a source file, choose a supported output format, and FormatOS processes the file using available conversion methods to prepare the output for download.
+When you use FormatOS, the general conversion workflow operates as follows: you select a source file, choose a supported output format, and your browser processes the file on your device to prepare the output for download.
 Once the converted file is ready, you download and review it.

-• Some conversions may happen locally in your browser, using browser APIs, JavaScript processing, or device-level capabilities.
-In these cases, the file may not leave your device.
+• Conversions run locally in your browser, using browser APIs, JavaScript processing, or device-level capabilities.
+Your file is processed on your device and is not uploaded to FormatOS servers to be converted.

-The method used for a specific conversion may depend on the file type, output format, file size, browser capabilities, server configuration, and available conversion engines.
+How a specific conversion behaves may depend on the file type, output format, file size, and your browser's capabilities.
 Supported formats and conversion methods may vary over time as the service evolves.
 Some conversions may fail, produce imperfect results, or not be supported for certain format combinations or file structures.

 Section 03